Britney Spears conservatorship case: Suspension and termination of conservatorship

-On September 29, Judge Penny suspended Jamie Spears as conservator of the estate, effectively ending his control of Spears's life after 13 years.
+On September 29, Penny suspended Jamie Spears as conservator of the estate, effectively ending his control of Spears's life after 13 years.
 He was replaced by Zabel, who received all documents regarding the estate.
 Penny reportedly based her decision on a "situation [that was] not tenable".
 On October 3, Spears thanked the #FreeBritney movement for "constant resilience" in spreading awareness.

 On October 15, Jamie's half-sister Leigh Ann Spears Wrather criticized his involvement in the conservatorship, calling him "barbaric", and expressing that he should be "held accountable".
 She alleged that Lynne did little to support Spears in the dispute.
 The same day, Spears in a since-deleted Instagram post explicitly accused Lynne and Taylor of orchestrating the conservatorship alongside Jamie, expressing that they collectively "[knew] exactly what [they] did" in regard to its establishment.

 On November 3, Lynne requested that Spears's estate pay more than $600,000 in legal fees, arguing that they were "warranted" because they were used to support Spears's best interests.
 The same day, Jamie again petitioned for "immediate termination" of the conservatorship, stating that his actions were in Spears's best interests.
 On November 5, Lou Taylor on behalf of Tri Star denied various allegations, including those of surveillance and medical treatment, that media had described.

 On November 12, the conservatorship of both the person and the estate of Spears, which had lasted for nearly 14 years, was terminated by Judge Penny, and there were no objections to the ruling.
 A mental evaluation was not needed.
 Assets overseen by the conservatorship were moved to a trust.
 Spears called it the "best day ever" in a tweet after the termination.
 Court filings from November 2 revealed the investigations that Spears's legal team intended to pursue post-termination, including investigative efforts into the financials of the conservatorship, the Black Box surveillance claims, and alleged connections with Lou Taylor, Robin Greenhill, and Tri Star.